-Caldwell, a Democrat, was the representative for Illinois's 21st congressional district from 1907 to 1909.
+Caldwell was the representative for Illinois’s 21st congressional district and was a Democrat.
+He served from 1907 to 1909.

 From Dec 1899 to Mar 1909, Caldwell missed 261 of 731 roll call votes, which is 35.7%.
 This is on par with the median of 30.7% among the lifetime records of representatives serving in Mar 1909.
 The chart below reports missed votes over time.